 Routes to Havana:

-The conventional route to Havana from North America or Europe was to sail along the southern coast, round the western end of the island and approach Havana from the west, beating back against the prevailing easterly winds.
+The conventional route to Havana from North America or Europe was to sail along the southern coast of the island of Cuba from east to west, round the western end of the island and approach Havana from the west, beating back against the prevailing easterly winds.